Unbounded dynamics for three dimensional vector fields: Introduction

-Despite its technical formulation, Th.\ref{in} has the following heuristic meaning: let $F$ be a vector field satisfying the assumptions of Th.\ref{in} and consider two small neighborhoods $B_F$ of the Fixed Points and $B_\infty$ of $\infty$ (with the latter taken in $S^3$) - then, the flow generated by $F$ mixes the trajectories of $B_F$ and $B_\infty$.
-More precisely, Th.\ref{in} gives us a sufficient analytic condition which forces $F$ to carry the trajectories of initial conditions from either $B_F$ to $B_\infty$, $B_\infty$ to $B_F$, or both - as such, Th.\ref{in} teaches us how the local dynamics around the fixed points interact with the local dynamics around $\infty$.
-Before moving on, we further remark that despite the seemingly long list of assumptions, Th.\ref{in} is in fact very general - in the sense that it can be applied to study a relatively large class of Dynamical Systems, as exemplified in Section $2$.\\
+Despite its technical formulation, Theorem \ref{in} has the following heuristic meaning: let $F$ be a vector field satisfying the assumptions of Theorem \ref{in} and consider two small neighborhoods $B_F$ of the Fixed Points and $B_\infty$ of $\infty$ (with the latter taken in $S^3$) - then, the flow generated by $F$ mixes the trajectories of $B_F$ and $B_\infty$.
+More precisely, Theorem \ref{in} gives us a sufficient conditions which force $F$ to carry the trajectories of initial conditions from either $B_F$ to $B_\infty$, $B_\infty$ to $B_F$, or both.
+As such, Theorem \ref{in} teaches us how the local dynamics around the fixed points interact with the local dynamics around $\infty$.
+Before moving on, we further remark that despite the seemingly long list of assumptions, Theorem \ref{in} is in fact very general - in the sense that it can be applied to study a relatively large class of three dimensional flows in $\mathbb{R}^3$, as exemplified in Section $2$.\\

-This paper is organized as follows - in Section $2$ we define the notions and ideas used in this paper, after which we prove Th.\ref{in} by direct qualitative (and topological) analysis of the vector field $F$.
-Following that, in Sections \ref{ap1} and \ref{ap2} we apply Th.\ref{in} to derive several results on the Belousov-Zhabotinsky Reaction, the Genesio-Tesi system, and the Michelson system (see $[10]$, $[14]$ and $[5]$ respectively).
-We conclude this paper in Section \ref{nonstand}, where we show how one can modify the arguments used to prove Th.\ref{in} in to study vector fields which do not satisfy all the assumptions of Th.\ref{in} - which we do by studying the dynamics of a vector field originally introduced in $[7]$.\\
+This paper is organized as follows - in Section $2$ we define the notions and ideas used in this paper, after which we prove Theorem \ref{in} by direct qualitative (and topological) analysis of the vector field $F$.
+Following that, in Sections \ref{ap1} and \ref{ap2} we apply Theorem \ref{in} to derive several results on the Belousov--Zhabotinsky Reaction, the Genesio--Tesi system, and the Michelson system (see \cite{BZ}, \cite{GT} and \cite{Michh} respectively).
+We conclude this paper in Section \ref{nonstand}, where we show how one can modify the arguments used to prove Theorem \ref{in} in to study special cases of vector fields which do not satisfy all the assumptions of Theorem \ref{in}.
+We exemplify that by studying the dynamics of a vector field originally introduced in \cite{Mor}.\\

-Finally, before we begin we would like to remark that the proof of Th.\ref{in} is to a large degree inspired by Prop.2.3 in $[18]$ and the author's own work in $[15]$ and $[16]$ on the Rössler system and the Moore Spiegel Oscillator (see Th.2.8 and Th.4.7, respectively).
-In fact, Th.\ref{in} originated in an attempt to prove these results all form an instance of a larger theory.
+Finally, before we begin we would like to remark that the proof of Theorem \ref{in} is to a large degree inspired by Proposition 2.3 in \cite{Pi} and by the author's own work in \cite{I} on the Rössler system (see Theorem 2.8).
+In fact, Theorem \ref{in} originated in an attempt to prove this result forms an instance of a larger theory.